tgharold/Lussatite.FeatureManagement/src/Lussatite.FeatureManagement.SessionManagers.Core/README.md

 While these `ISessionManager` implementations are written for `Lussatite.FeatureManagement`, they are compatible with the Microsoft `ISessionManager` interface and could be used with the Microsoft `FeatureManager` implementation.

-### ClaimsPrincipalSessionManager

-A read-only `ISessionManager` implementation that examines `ClaimsPrincipal` claims of type "feature_flag" to obtain the feature value.
-The value of the claim is either the feature name to indicate true, or the feature name prefixed with an exclamation point ("!") to indicate false.

 ### ConfigurationValueSessionManager

 A read-only `ISessionManager` implementation that uses `IConfiguration` to obtain its values.

-### SqlSessionManager

-A read-only `ISessionManager` implementation that uses a user-provided `DbCommand` to obtain its values.

-### CachedSqlSessionManager

-A cached read-only `ISessionManager` implementation that uses a user-provided `DbCommand` to obtain its values.
-The results for a particular feature flag name will be cached for a period.
-The default cache duration is 30 seconds.

 ## Target